Wisconsin Electronic Filing Program Information

 If the Wisconsin return claims certain credits or deductions (listed on the Form W-RA), there are required documents that must be submitted to the Wisconsin DOR within 48 hours after receiving the Wisconsin acknowledgement.
 Your software should produce a Form W-RA when needed.

-The Form W-RA, along with the required documents, can be either 1) attached as PDFs with the tax return, 2) mailed to the address given on the form or 3) electronically submitted through the file transmission process explained at https://tap.revenue.wi.gov/services.
+The Form W-RA, along with the required documents, can be either 1) attached as PDFs with the tax return, 2) mailed to the address given on the form or 3) electronically submitted through the W-RA Submission process explained at https://tap.revenue.wi.gov/services.

 In all other instances, the ERO or taxpayer must retain for four years all income statements, such as W-2s, 1099s, etc., Form 8332 (Release/Revocation of Release of Claim to Exemption for Child by Custodial Parent) and any other documents that would normally be attached to a paper return to support the information on the tax return.
 DOR may request these documents from the ERO or taxpayer at a later date.